 Be nice.
 Or else.

-Design Director Joined almost 4 years ago via an invitation from Allan G. Kristy has invited Ryan Hoover, Robyn Alley, David Cole, Denise Burchell, hugo ahlberg and 20 others, Claudio Fresneda, Brad Simpson, Mark Del Lima, Deuce Cruse, Nick Inzucchi, Alastair Warren, Jenn S-H, Lindsey Turner, Jen Panasik, Ashlea Powell, Nathan Waterhouse, Brad Crane, Michael Owens, Thomas Enders, Tim Hoover, Vicky Teinaki, Scott McLeod, Karolina Szczur, Kerem Suer, Shelby White
+Design Director Joined over 4 years ago via an invitation from Allan G. Kristy has invited Ryan Hoover, Robyn Alley, David Cole, Denise Burchell, hugo ahlberg and 20 others, Claudio Fresneda, Brad Simpson, Mark Del Lima, Deuce Cruse, Nick Inzucchi, Alastair Warren, Jenn S-H, Lindsey Turner, Jen Panasik, Ashlea Powell, Nathan Waterhouse, Brad Crane, Michael Owens, Thomas Enders, Tim Hoover, Vicky Teinaki, Scott McLeod, Karolina Szczur, Kerem Suer, Shelby White

 What is your portfolio looking like?
 Did you have any internships?

 Part of the update:

 "We are in the works to make more copies available as we speak—as soon as we can negotiate the extended print run, we will add more reward tiers.
 That includes domestic, EU, and ultimately worldwide."

 Bingo.
 Of course some people won't get it.
 That is the nature of the beast, but then I'd argue they might not be the best clients.

 Another thing, a lot of designer think they have to take everyone willing to pay as a client.
 When in reality, we should be screening people for a good working fit as well.
 Everyone with money to pay isn't a worthwhile client.